Commonly Used Substances

 Substances Requiring Medical Detox

 Although anyone who is struggling with substance abuse or addiction may benefit from professional detox services, certain substances are of particular concern when it comes to withdrawal.
-Withdrawal symptoms emerge when you suddenly stop using a certain substance or dramatically reduce your dose.
+Withdrawal symptoms emerge when you suddenly stop using a substance or dramatically reduce your dose.
 These symptoms may be mild in some people but extremely distressing or even life-threatening in others.

 The following substances may produce life-threatening withdrawal symptoms, such as seizures: